alancampora/vim-cheatsheet/README.md

 ## Movements

 ### Between {} [] () "" and so on
-A great way of checking to know the closing bracket of an openinig is to use the %
+A great way to know the closing bracket of an openinig one it's to use the %

 Move to the opening/closing brackent and press %